yeohhq/tp/docs/team/jimvae.md

 * **Community**:
   * Reported bugs and suggestions for other teams in the class (examples: [1](https://github.com/jimvae/ped/issues/1)
   * Helped my teammates with major logic bugs like scheduling appointments
+  * Performed timely checks of the current project for any logic or documentation errors